lana3x3/CodeAlpha_Carprice_intern/README.md

 # CodeAlpha_Carprice_intern
-Sales Forecasting with Python   This involves anticipating future sales by analyzing key factors such as advertising budgets, target audiences, and marketing channels.
+Sales Forecasting with Python
+This involves anticipating future sales by analyzing key factors such as advertising budgets, target audiences, and marketing channels.
 The dataset undergoes comprehensive cleaning, transformation, and feature selection to ensure high-quality input for the predictive model.
+Utilizing regression and time series techniques, the model predicts sales trends and evaluates the impact of advertising strategies on sales performance.
+The insights obtained aim to help companies optimize their marketing investments and improve sales outcomes through data-informed decisions.